Escape Clause: Plot

-Walter Bedeker, a paranoid hypochondriac, is convinced his wife Ethel and his doctor (who insists Bedeker is in good health) are conspiring to kill him by purposely making him sick.
-After they leave, a rotund man named Cadwallader appears in Bedeker's room, offering him immortality and a near-total halt to his physical aging in exchange for his soul.
-Cadwallader inserts an escape clause allowing Bedeker to summon him at any time if he chooses to die.
-After Cadwallader leaves, he tests his new power by placing his hands on a hot radiator and finding them uninjured, then throws all his medicines out a window, to Ethel's surprise.
+Walter Bedeker, a paranoid and self-absorbed hypochondriac, is convinced his wife Ethel and his doctor (who insists Bedeker is in good health) are conspiring to kill him by purposely making him sick.
+After they leave, a man calling himself Cadwallader appears in Bedeker's room, offering him immortality and a near-total halt to Bedeker's physical aging.
+Bedeker guesses Cadwallader's true identity (the Devil) but is unafraid.
+He haggles with Cadwallader, who admits he wants Bedeker's soul and accurately points out Bedeker will never miss it or notice when it is gone.

+Cadwallader inserts an escape clause allowing Bedeker to summon him at any time if Bedeker chooses to die.
+Bedeker is suspicious, but after Cadwallader leaves, Bedeker tests his new power by placing his hands on a hot radiator and finding them uninjured, then throws all his medicines out of a window, to Ethel's surprise.

-Bedeker uses his newfound invulnerability to collect insurance money and cheap thrills by hurling himself into life-threatening accidents.
+Bedeker uses his newfound invulnerability to commit insurance fraud, claiming false settlements, and garnering cheap thrills by hurling himself into life-threatening accidents.
 After doing so 14 times, he concludes that the absence of risk and fear has made his life a dreadful bore.
 He purposely mixes a concoction of poisonous household liquids and drinks it, shocking Ethel, but it has no effect on him at all.
-Bedeker explains his situation to Ethel, telling her that if she had any imagination, she would find some way for him to experience some excitement.
-He says he is going to jump off the roof of their apartment building; Ethel tries to stop him, but falls off the edge herself.
+Bedeker explains his situation to Ethel, admonishing her that if she had any imagination, she would find some way for him to experience some excitement.
+Proclaiming he is going to jump down the lightwell of their apartment building, Ethel futilely tries to stop him, falling to her own demise.

-Bedeker calmly calls the police and tells them he killed Ethel, then allows himself to be arrested and brought to trial in hopes of experiencing the electric chair.
+Bedeker calmly calls the police, confessing to murdering Ethel.
+He is arrested and brought to trial.
+He hopes to experience the electric chair.
 However, due to his lawyer's defense strategy, he is instead sentenced to life in prison without parole.
-Cadwallader visits Bedeker in his holding cell to remind him of the escape clause.
+Cadwallader appears in Bedeker's jail cell to remind him of the escape clause.
 Realizing he will face eternity in prison if he does not use it, Bedeker nods and immediately suffers a fatal heart attack.
-The guard discovers his lifeless body and sighs, "Poor devil..."
+The guard discovers his lifeless body and sighs, "Poor devil … ."